Railiya/ChattokoukenGanbarunoda/README.md

 ### Keep Up the Chat Contributions!!

 > An automatic translation assistant tool that provides real-time chat translation and message forwarding!
+But It's not specifically intended for developers.

 ---